SaiKrishna-18/SaiKrishna-18/README.md

 # Hello Everyone  👋 #
 ### This repositories contains the Projects that I usually do for my Hands-on learning purposes and this is just a duplicate repo which I use to track how many projects that I have done.
+This is the new way of documenting the Projects
+**This Repo contains the projects**
+*This also contains a documentation*

 <!--
 **SaiKrishna-18/SaiKrishna-18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.